Shen-Lab/GraphCL/README.md

 In NeurIPS 2020.

+## External links

+For the automated version of GraphCL, please refer to https://github.com/Shen-Lab/GraphCL_Automated.

+For the extention of GraphCL to hypergraphs, please refer to https://github.com/weitianxin/HyperGCL.

+For the most comprehensive collection of graph SSL papers, please refer to https://github.com/ChandlerBang/awesome-self-supervised-gnn.

 ## Overview

 In this repository, we develop contrastive learning with augmentations for GNN pre-training (GraphCL, Figure 1) to address the challenge of data heterogeneity in graphs.